Raeschen/VRC_RaeCustoms/Assets/RaeCustom/VRCLens_Custom/README.txt

 -- Hit "Select" under "To Path" - Target your custom location (e.g. VRCLens/Custom)
 -- Add more of these components for each menu button you want to shortcut to.
 Done!

+3) Make the VR Hud preview of VRCLens render infront of everything (Prevent occlusion)
+- Want the VRCLens preview to stop being occluded by anything wandering infront of it?
+-- Navigate to the file; "Assets/Hirabiki/VRCLens/Resource/DepthOfFieldMeshPreview.shader"
+-- Open this file in any text editor
+-- Find the following section in the shader (Around Line 106);

+-------------------- START OF CODE SNIPPET --------------------

+		// PASS 3 ---- Should be totally possible to merge with PASS 2
+		// Camera: [NONE] | VR: Head-Up Display
+		Pass
+		{

+			CGPROGRAM
+			#pragma vertex vert
+			#pragma fragment frag
+			#include "UnityCG.cginc"

+-------------------- END OF CODE SNIPPET --------------------

+-- Edit this section by adding an extra line (Line 106) and adding "ZTest Always":

+-------------------- START OF CODE SNIPPET --------------------

+		// PASS 3 ---- Should be totally possible to merge with PASS 2
+		// Camera: [NONE] | VR: Head-Up Display
+		Pass
+		{
+			ZTest Always

+			CGPROGRAM
+			#pragma vertex vert
+			#pragma fragment frag
+			#include "UnityCG.cginc"

+-------------------- END OF CODE SNIPPET --------------------

+Done!
+Save and close the file, and the VR Hud preview should no longer be occluded.